Nettle Leaf

 Overview

-Urtica dioica, commonly known as Nettle Leaf, is a perennial herb native to Europe that now thrives worldwide.
-This nutrient-rich plant has been used in traditional medicine for centuries.
-Common uses include herbal teas, topical skin preparations, cooked dishes, and herbal smoking blends.
-Note that smoking nettle lacks substantial scientific research, and respiratory risks may apply.
+Urtica dioica, commonly known as Nettle Leaf, is a perennial herb native to Europe that now grows worldwide.
+This nutrient-rich plant has been valued in traditional medicine for centuries.
+Common uses include herbal teas, topical preparations, cooked dishes, and herbal smoking blends.
+Note that smoking nettle lacks substantial research, and respiratory risks may apply.

 Common name(s): Stinging nettle, common nettle, burn nettle, burn hazel.